The Pigeon Detectives

 The Pigeon Detectives are an English indie rock band from Rothwell in Leeds, West Yorkshire, who formed in 2004.
-The band have released five albums from 2007 to present.
+The band has released six albums from 2007 to present.

 They performed at the Reading and Leeds Festivals in 2006, where they were tagged "the band most likely to leap to the main stage in 2007" in an NME review.
 The band returned to the festival in 2007 and performed on the main stage in 2011.

 History

 Band name

 Speaking about the band's name, the drummer Jimmi Naylor said: "I never liked the name at first.
 But it's stuck– and it's probably got us more attention having a silly name.
 The band were just discussing band names and... came up with 'The Pigeon Detectives'.
 It became an in-joke but we thought nothing of it.
 But when it came to our first gig in Leeds the promoter was saying, 'What's your name?'
 We were like 'Oh, um...
 "The Pigeon Detectives".'"

 When asked by BBC Sound about the name, Naylor said, "Dave breeds pigeons, and there's a pigeon that lives in a shed, that's his special pigeon, and this pigeon actually writes all the songs".
 Another story about the band's name was proposed when Matt Bowman and Ryan Wilson were interviewed for Later with Jools Holland; Bowman said that he and Wilson have a tradition of having Christmas dinner together and when they pulled a cracker they found the name inside.
 When asked about the rumour Bowman denied it and said, "There's also a rumour that there's a giant pigeon at the bottom of our garden that writes all the lyrics, but that's equally as untrue."

 According to Bowman's Twitter, the band is in fact named after a 1970s French cartoon.